atomvm/atomvm_packbeam/README.md

 This tool roughly approximates the functionality of the AtomVM `PackBEAM` utility, except:

 * Support for multiple data types, include beam files, text files, etc
-* "Smart" extraction of beams from AVM files, so that only the beams that are needed are packed (TODO)
+* "Smart" extraction of beams from AVM files, so that only the beams that are needed are packed

-* Support for specifying directories of beam or AVM files (TODO)
-* Rebar integration (TODO)
+The `packbeam` tool may be used on its own.
+More typically, it is used internally as part of the <a href="https://github.com/fadushin/atomvm_rebar3_plugin">atomvm_rebar3_plugin</a> `rebar3` plugin.

 # Prerequisites